191Anki/docs/007-requirements-2.md

 + Be able to rate individual cards in the deck
 + Be able to offer edits to existing cards in the deck
 + The system will have a central database to store all the decks
-+ Moderators must have ability to approve/disapprove of changes.
++ Moderators must have ability to approve/disapprove of changes
-+ The ability for certain accounts to be moderators.
++ The ability for certain accounts to be moderators
-+ Constantly updates information to the central database.
++ Constantly updates information to the central database
 + Redundant cards will be sorted by approval ratings
-+ Poorly rated cards will be deleted from central database once they reach a certain disapproval rating.
++ Poorly rated cards will be deleted from central database once they reach a certain disapproval rating
 + Choosing which flashcards to share publicly

 ## Non-functional requirements